larryisthere/alfred.workflow.qrcode/README.md

 alfred.workflow.qrcode
 ======================

-A QRcode generator with Google Chart API for Alfred Workflows.
+A QRcode generator based on Google Chart API for Alfred Workflows.

 ###Usage: